 The commitment to volunteer and continued learning is critical.

 Courses start periodically through the year so Master Gardeners in Training can start almost any time.
-Our group pays one half of all fees for courses successfully completed by Master Gardeners in Training who need financial assistance.
+Our group pays one half of all fees for courses successfully completed by Master Gardeners in Training who need financial assistance, conditional on available funds.

 The PEC Master Gardeners meet once each month between September and June.